 4. If you can, vote.
-If the Democrats take the senate and the house, they will be able to block this new legislation and role back some of the implementations of the Trump Administration.
 Let your representatives in congress know that you are in support of the current “Equality Act” that will amend the Civil rights act to include protections for transgender Americans.
 If they don’t support it, don’t support them.

 5. Help others vote.
 This could be helping them register to vote, reminding them of deadlines, and stressing the importance of getting to the polls.